 In the end, the option that I really shouldn’t neglect mentioning is the fact that you don’t even really need shoes specific for wet wading.

 Many anglers wear the same wading boots they typically use with their stocking-foot waders for wet wading.
-Particularly if they are lightweight in nature.
+Particularly if they are lightweight in nature such as the Orvis Ultralight Wading Boot.
 Others just don a pair of old sneakers or aqua socks and get after ’em; an especially popular option if dealing with streams with more of a gravel than slick rock bottom.

 In either case, it should be noted that it’s probably best to wear a neoprene wading sock with gravel guard.
 These socks keep debris out of the bottom of whatever ends up being your footwear of choice.